zaeem-maqsood/Common/Send Grid.md

-Sending and Email With Send Grid
+Sending An Email With Send Grid

 1. Get Credentials
 ```